【Updated】Notification of the coronavirus (COVID-19) measures at the Kabukiza Theatre

 ・To prevent overcrowding, we may ask customers to keep their distance from one another while entering and exiting the theatre.
 As admission to the theatre may take longer than usual, the theatre may open earlier than scheduled so please come early enough before the performance begins.

 ・We ask all customers to wear a mask inside the theatre.
+Please refrain from wearing mouth shield or face shield only.
 Admission to the theatre may be denied to those who do not have one due to the potential risk for other customers.
+(Updated Dec 12)

 ・When visiting the theatre, we kindly ask for your cooperation in washing your hands and using the hand sanitizers available near the theatre entrance.